15 Best Places To Visit In August For A Heavenly Escape

 Cherrapunji

-Cherrapunji is synonymous with rain, also known as the wettest place on planet earth!
+Cherrapunji is synonymous with rain, also known as the wettest place on Earth!
 You can visit the Nohkalikai Falls — the tallest plunge waterfall in India.
-You can trek to one of the most loved attractions, the Living Root Bridge which has been documented as far back as 1844!
+You can trek to one of the most loved attractions, the Living Root Bridge, which has been documented as far back as 1844!
 If that's not all, you can let your explorer out in the many caves that exist here.

 Where To Stay: Hesed House Airbnb and Polo Orchid Resort